Monday, August 22, 2011

 And ours:

-The PB version is 50” wide, 28” deep and 36” high.
-Mine is 60” wide, 28” deep and 37” high.
+The PB version is 50 inches wide, 28 deep and 36 high.
+Mine is 60 inches wide, 28 deep and 37 high.
 I didn’t even plan on the dimensions matching up so much, it just worked out that way. :)

-The cedar wood cost about $130 – not a cheap project, but considering it’s $870 cheaper than my inspiration, I’m thrilled.
+The cedar wood cost about $130 – not a super cheap project, but considering it’s $1000 cheaper than my inspiration, I’m thrilled.
 And mine is even wider than theirs!
+By the way -- this could easily work as an island in a kitchen!

-I’m trying to decide if I’m going to add some wheels – I found these super cool casters at True Value:
+I’m trying to decide if I’m going to add some wheels to make this a portable potting bench.
+I found these super cool casters:

 I just don’t know if they’re chunky enough.
 I may put them on just to see – it won’t hurt!